khaledmousa95/my-project/README.md

    git clone https://github.com/yourusername/your-repo-name.git
    cd your-repo-name

-2-Install dependencies:
+# Install dependencies:

+yarn install
+or
 npm install
 # or
-yarn install

-3-Run the Strapi app:
+# -Run the Strapi app:

 Build the admin panel:
+yarn build
+or
 npm run build
-# or
-yarn build

-4-Start the app:
+# Start the app:

 npm run develop
-# or
-yarn develop

-#
-5-Access the Admin Panel:
+# Access the Admin Panel:

 Once the server is running, you can access the Strapi admin panel at: